 Talent removes the media from a dish and adds PBS to the dish.
 Then, talent adds trypsin to the dish.
 Authors: Please ensure all of the containers are labeled appropriately and that those labels are legible on camera.
-Editor: This shot was 2 parts: part1 and part2.
+Editor: This shot was filmed in 2 parts: part1 and part2.